Life As a Biologist

 Biologist Job Outlook

-In the United States, there were 112,800 jobs for Biologist in 2016.
+In 2016, there was an estimated number of 112,800 jobs in the United States for Biologist.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,100 new jobs for Biologist by 2026.
-The BLS estimates 11,000 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 11,000 job openings in this field each year.

 Below is a list of the types of tools and technologies that Biologists may use on a daily basis: